The Long Term Care Ombudsman:

 Center in the Park’s Ombudsman Program serves consumers in long-term care located in Northeast and Northwest Philadelphia.

 To contact an ombudsman at Center in the Park call 215-844-1829.

 If you reside in another part of Pennsylvania, the Department of Aging administers the Ombudsman Program statewide for consumers 60 years of age or older through contracts with each of the 52 Area Agencies on Aging (AAA) in Pennsylvania.
 In fact, since the Ombudsman Program is mandated by the Older Americans Act, there is an ombudsman in every part of the country.
-To find an ombudsman in your area, please call the CARIE LINE at 215-545-5728 or 1-800-356-3606.
-You may also submit an inquiry online via the “Get Help” link.
+To find an ombudsman in your area, please call the CARIE LINE at 215-545-5728 or 1-800-356-3606 or you can submit an inquiry online via the “Get Help” link.